 6. Annex VI shall include Swiss SCC specifications.

-7. If and to the extent that any provision of this Addendum or the DPA or the Agreement conflicts, directly or indirectly, with the SCCs, the SCCs shall prevail with provisions concerning international Personal Data transfers.
+7. If and to the extent any provision of this Addendum, the DPA or the Agreement conflicts, directly or indirectly, with the SCCs, the SCCs shall prevail with provisions concerning international Personal Data transfers.